sdispater/pendulum/docs/docs/fluent_helpers.md

 # Fluent helpers

 Pendulum provides helpers that returns a new instance with some attributes modified compared to the original instance.
-However, none of these helpers, with the exception of explicitely setting the timezone, will change the timezone of the instance.
+However, none of these helpers, except for explicitly setting the timezone, will change the timezone of the instance.
 Specifically, setting the timestamp will not set the corresponding timezone to UTC.

 ```python
 >>> import pendulum